 “Her husband said she did but it wasn’t enough to settle her down.
-He drove her down here as fast as he could,” Sharon responded, pausing to turn the dial on her oxygen treatment as her hyperventilating persisted.
+He drove her down here as fast as he could,” Sharon responded, pausing to turn the dial on the ventilator for her oxygen treatment as her hyperventilating persisted.

 “Thank you, Becky….” the still-winded Donna offered with a smile after observing her favorite nurse.
 “And you too, young lady,” she added for Sharon’s benefit, even though all three of them were in the same general age group.